 It turns out that he ended up being a banana lover too!

-One of his first words ever ended up being, “Banan,” and today, at age nine, a day isn’t complete for him if he doesn’t eat three bananas.
+One of his first words ever ended up being, “Banan,” and today, at age nine, a day isn’t complete for him if he doesn’t eat two bananas.
 The boy is a little obsessed.

 If you have a banana-loving family, I hope you love these cupcakes as much as we do!